×

 The Best Chlorine Tablets for Your Pool (and How to Safely Add Them)

-If you have a larger pool that’s over 5,000 gallons, you’ll want to use 3-inch chlorine tablets.
+If you’re a pool owner with a larger pool of over 5,000 gallons, you’ll want to use 3-inch chlorine tablets.

 Our Top Pick